priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 ```

+**NOTE** - These detail will be displayed on conversation tab.

-Additional options to configure in plugin initialize code given in step 3
+Additional options to configure in plugin initialize code in step 3 :-

 ```
   getTopicDetail : 'PUT_GET_TOPIC_DEATIL_FUNCTION_NAME_HERE'    // Type - FUNCTION
   topicBox :  true or false                                     // Set true if want to display topic details in conversation box

 ```